oracle/learning-library/analytics-library/leverage-adw-oac/immediate-insights/immediate-insights.md

     ![Create Project](../immediate-insights/images/blankcanvas.png)

 ## **STEP 2**: Get Started with Visualizing Data
-Before drowning into details, let us give you a quick **explanation** of the different parts of this screen.
+Before drowning into details, let us introduce you to the different sections of the screen.
 This will help you to easily follow the next steps.

 1. An **Oracle Analytics Project** consist of **three main parts** (you can see them at the top center part of the screen):

    ![OAC Navigation](./images/lab300_23b.png)
-     - **Prepare**: Here is where you configure your data.
+     - **Prepare**: Here is where you prepare your data.
 You get a preview of each dataset on the project.
 You enrich it by adding columns, hiding or renaming the available ones.
 You can also define joins between datasets here
      - **Visualize**: Here is where you explore and Analyze the data.
 You can create several canvases to hold the different visualizations you define
      - **Narrate**: Here is where you create a more presentation-oriented view of the analysis you created.
 This tab allows you to choose which insights to show and add comments and descriptions.
 It helps to understand your analysis journey and focus on showing the results